MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 #### Performance Measure
 How do we know $h \approx f$?

-A bigger the training implies a better prediction.
+A bigger training set implies a better prediction.
 The learning curve is the percentage of correctness over the training set size.

 A function $h$ is said to be **Probably Approximately Correct** if it's *consistent with a sufficiently large set of training examples, thus being unlikely to be seriously wrong*.